mateus-s-a/MINI-Oscilloscope/README.md

 ## Customizations of Colors, Amplitude, and Opacity

-The Mini-Oscilloscope allows various customizations to enhance the viewing experience.
-Users can adjust the colors of the waveform and grid, as well as their amplitude and opacity.
-These customizations help tailor the oscilloscope's appearance to personal preferences or specific project needs.
+Allows various customizations to enhance the viewing experience.
+The colors of the waveform and grid can be adjusted to taste, as well as their amplitude and opacity.

 ![Color, Amplitude, and Opacity Customizations](images/colors-configs.gif)